SynCABEL: Synthetic Contextualized Augmentation for Biomedical Entity Linking: Experiments

-We constructed three synthetic datasets (SynthMM, \mbox{SynthQUAERO}, and SynthSPACCC) to complement the human-annotated corpora.
-We employed \mbox{Llama-3-70B}~\cite{grattafiori_llama_2024} to generate three training examples per concept, using prompts containing five random annotated examples from the target training set.
-While our method is applicable to all candidate concepts, for SynthMM and SynthQUAERO we restricted generation to the subset of UMLS concepts with available definitions (covering 6.5\% and 4.5\% of the KB, respectively) to maintain computational feasibility.

-Table~\ref{tab:synthetic-summary} summarizes the key statistics of these generated datasets.
-The full datasets, along with examples and all associated prompts are available on \href{https://hf.co/datasets/Aremaki/SynCABEL}{HuggingFace}.
+We constructed three synthetic datasets (SynthMM, \mbox{SynthQUAERO}, and SynthSPACCC) by using \mbox{Llama-3-70B}~\cite{grattafiori_llama_2024} to generate three contextualized training examples per concept, prompted with five random annotated examples from the target training set.
+For instance, SynthMM includes the concept \textit{Apophysitis} (CUI C0264110) in the sentence: ``The adolescent athlete presented with knee pain and swelling, diagnosed with [apophysitis] of the tibial tubercle, highlighting the importance of proper training and warm-up routines.''
+While applicable to all candidate concepts, SynthMM and SynthQUAERO were restricted to UMLS concepts with definitions (6.5\% and 4.5\% of the KB, respectively) for computational feasibility.
+Table~\ref{tab:synthetic-summary} summarizes the generated datasets.
+The full datasets, examples, and prompts are available on \href{https://hf.co/datasets/Aremaki/SynCABEL}{HuggingFace}.